N129BZ/chartserver/README.md

 ### Chartserver menu options control the display of all geo-referenced markers, including all airports globally by US state or international country.
 ### Chartserver can poll Stratux GPS/AHRS data to plot ownship position and heading over a map, giving basic "moving map" functionality and can also optionally save ownship position data to a separate position history database at user-defined intervals.

-**See https://github.com/N129BZ/chartmaker for an automated FAA chart mbtiles processor**

 **Installation: See wiki at https://github.com/n129bz/chartserver/wiki**

 ###